-Cat Urinary Issues: Complete Guide
+Cat Urinary Issues

 Urinary problems are extremely common in cats and can range from uncomfortable to life-threatening.
 Understanding the signs, causes, and when urinary issues become emergencies can save your cat's life.
-This guide covers everything you need to know about feline urinary health.
+This resource covers everything you need to know about feline urinary health.

 URINARY BLOCKAGE IS A LIFE-THREATENING EMERGENCY